RedMoonStudios/cryptd-slave/README.md

 Just place the downloaded executable in your source folder and execute it prior to every request you wish to make to the corresponding application residing on the master side.
-Default options for your specific application should be already patched into the binary but can be overridden by a set of commandline
+Default options for your specific application should be already patched into the binary but can be overridden by a set of command line
 flags:

  * `-l` or `--listenaddress=ADDRESS`